Everyone wants a good night’s sleep.

 Milk, cheese, and yogurt will be your go-to evening snacks.

-Many of us will have childhood memories of our families making us a warm glass of milk before bed.
+Many of us will have childhood memories of our mothers who made us a warm glass of milk before bed.

 Dairy foods are also rich in calcium, which is used to help the brain produce melatonin.